niospinag/Sentinel_bot/README.md

 # Sentinel_bot
-GitHub repository for a 3D-printed robot designed using the Robot Operating System (ROS)
+GitHub repository for a 3D-printed robot designed using the Robot Operating System (ROS) and open-source hardware such as Arduino, Raspberry Pi, and Jetson Nano.
+The robot is designed to provide an affordable way to explore the world of robotics and coding.
+The repository contains all the necessary software and hardware designs, as well as detailed instructions for assembly and programming.
+With this robot, users can learn about sensors, motor control, path planning, and more, all while gaining hands-on experience with modern robotics technologies.